durudex/durudex-docs/docs/project/intro.md

 ## How the survey works?

-To take part of the survey, the user must enter a certain amount of project coins into the voting account.
+To take part of the survey, the user must enter a certain amount of project tokens into the voting account.
 The results of the poll will be known when there is 85% of the votes.
-At the end, everyone who took part of the survey get 70% back of the amount of coins that the user contributed.
+At the end, everyone who took part of the survey get 70% back of the amount of tokens that the user contributed.
 But where does the other 30% go?
 They go to developers account, who helped develop the project.

-## How to get coins?
+## How to get tokens?

 This can be done in many ways, the main thing is to get them yourself.